Campaign Guidelines – Food Habits

 Story: They collected a lot of data together in class.
 Data collection increased every day from Wednesday to Friday.
 There was little to no data collection over the weekend.
 Data collection peaked on Monday - there were over 180 responses!

 Discuss data collection issues.
 What makes it hard?
 Does this affect the quality of data?
 What sort of snacks are you less likely to enter?

 5. Technical Analysis:

-Students will use the Dashboard and Plot App.
+Students will use the Dashboard and Plot App as well as RStudio.

 6. Guiding Questions: